jonglennmoe/timestampToAgoString/README.md

 - "XX months ago"
 - "XX years ago"

-Of course you can change the outcoming sting as you please in the end of the time.tsx file.
+Of course you can change the outcoming string as you please in the end of the time.tsx file.

 ## Installation